openmpf/openmpf.github.io/docs/docs/TiesDb-Guide.md

 `names`. `ignorableForMediaTypes` is a list of strings specifying which media types are able to ignore the properties listed in the `names` list.

-In the example below, the `"VERBOSE"` job property is never included in the job hash because all media types are present in the `ignorableForMediaTypes` list. `"ARTIFACT_EXTRACTION_POLICY"` is ignored when the media is audio or unknown. `"FRAME_INTERVAL"` appears in both the second and third object, so it is ignorable when the media is audio, unknown, or image.
+In the example below, the `VERBOSE` job property is never included in the job hash because all media types are present in the `ignorableForMediaTypes` list. `ARTIFACT_EXTRACTION_POLICY` is ignored when the media is audio or unknown. `FRAME_INTERVAL` appears in both the second and third object, so it is ignorable when the media is audio, unknown, or image.
 ```json
 [